eaglesky/system-design/MySystemDesignReview.md

 * [Facebook messenger](messenger.md).
   - Push technology to implement real-time service.
   - Real-time online status implementation.
+  - Construct id from existing columns instead of generating a global one automatically
 * [Monitor systems](monitorSystem.md).
   - Rate Limiter.
     + Good application of Memcached.
 (More on Memcached?)